 It isn’t just about the wildlife tourism industry though.
-Tourists, backpackers and travellers themselves play a huge part in ensuring that activities that exploit or abuse animals are stamped out, and the RIGHT tourism campaign has set out a list of dos and don’ts for being an animal friendly tourist.
+Tourists, backpackers and travellers themselves play a huge part in ensuring that activities that exploit or abuse animals are stamped out, and education is a key component of the campaign.

 The RIGHT tourism campaign aims to make tourists ask themselves if what they are doing is good for the animals involved, or are they actually doing more harm than good.
 It aims to make the general public think twice about their actions and make them realise that perhaps sitting on top of a brow beaten tiger for a photo opportunity or chasing down an animal in its ‘natural environment’ for a glimpse of them isn’t exactly the best thing for the animals involved.
 If the general public are aware of the facts about the treatment of animals for the wildlife tourism industry, then they can make fully informed and ethical choices about which businesses and organisations to support.

 By applying just a little thought and knowledge to our actions on our travels and by making informed decisions about which parts of the wildlife industry we support, then every single one of us can ensure than tourism can actually benefit animal welfare and conservation around the world instead of harming it.